 Timothy Anderson leads Whittier's business development and fundraising efforts in support of new revenue generation for the College.
 His focus is on developing and implementing non-curriculum programs and generating support from industry, government, and other organizations through partnership development.

-Rock Carter ’89 is currently serving as interim director of athletics.
+Rock Carter ’89 is the director of athletics.
 He most recently held the position of senior associate director of athletics and has worked at the College since 1990.

 Vice President for Finance and Administration, Whittier College & Whittier Law School

 James Dunkelman began his term as a vice president for finance and administration for Whittier College in 2008.